Carshy/Talanta-Fountain/README.md

 # Module1-Capstone-Project
-This is a personal portfolio website showcasing my experience as a developer.
-The features are replicated from figma.
-The project is continuous.
-Every milestone will require creating new features
+This is a Capstone Project for Module 1 website showcasing the Global Sabre Summit.
+Someof the features are replicated from Behance.
+The project is to showcase the mastery of what I have learned In Microverse's module 1.
 ## Built With
 * HTML
 * CSS
+* JavaScript
 * Git
-* Figma
+* Behance

 ## Live Demo